 Kids love to explore and imagine what it would be like to live in medieval times.
 Step back in time and experience different activities that were common during the Middle Ages.
-Come dressed in medieval wear and create a Family crest & crown, and take on the challenge of constructing a castle that can hold weight!
-End the night with a snack & a story enjoyed during that era.
+Come dressed in medieval wear and create a family crest & crown, and take on the challenge of constructing a castle that can be knocked down by a catapult!
+End the program with a snack & a story!

 Spend the night at the Children's Museum of New Hampshire!

-Overnights can be scheduled on Friday and Saturday evenings year-round and include three science and art activities, an evening snack, breakfast, a scouting patch and a Children's Museum of New Hampshire guest pass at a cost of $30 per Scout and $20 per adult chaperone.
+Overnights can be scheduled on Friday and Saturday evenings year-round and include three science and/or art activities, an evening snack, and breakfast at a cost of $30 per Scout and $20 per adult chaperone.